top of page

 Doubt

-We are opening a site in QLD using funds from believers and investors to create the proof of concept.
+We are opening a site in CBR using funds from believers and investors to create the proof of concept.

 Commitment